kaidecoder/tic-tac-toe/README.md

 now what?  loop through the main array, and for each array if an x or y exists in each of those cells, then the player wins

+working on this right now:
+click functionality:
+make player one active and when I click, I will see the x image